wmo-im/wis2box/docs/source/monitoring/index.rst

 Loki logging
 ------------

-The logs of the following docker-containers are sent to Loki:
+The logs of the following Docker containers are sent to Loki:

 - data-consumer
 - mqp-publisher